Mistake35/Cedar-Django/README.md

 `git clone https://github.com/Mistake35/Cedar-Django`

 5.5 (recommended).
-You should use Filezilla or some other SFTP client to make things easier in the future.
+You should use FileZilla or some other SFTP client to make things easier in the future.

 6.
-navigate to Cedar-Django
+Navigate to Cedar-Django
 `cd Cedar-Django`

 7.